 Free export of reasonable quantities of tobacco products and alcoholic beverages.

 0.25 litre of spirits and 1 litre of wine or 1 litre of beer.

-1. Passengers arriving with pets must obtain, at least 30 days prior to arrival:
+1. Passengers arriving with pets must obtain prior to arrival:

 - an import license (valid for 30 days) from the Agri-Food and Veterinary Authority of Singapore (AVA) and a veterinary certificate in accordance with the AVA's import requirements.
 For detailed information, refer to: www.ava.gov.sg; and

 - acceptance for quarantine space in Sembawang Animal Quarantine station (SAQS) for cats/dogs from countries other than Australia, Cayman Isl., Denmark, Hong Kong (SAR China), Iceland, Ireland (Rep.), Japan, Liechtenstein, New Zealand, Norway, Portugal, Sweden, Switzerland, USA (Hawaii and Guam only) and United Kingdom.
 This list may change without notice, please refer to www.ava.gov.sg.

-Passengers must notify the Changi Animal and Plant Quarantine (CAPQ) of the AVA of the following details, at least 5 working day before arrival at Changi International Airport: passengers name and local contact number; date and time of arrival; import permit number; whether pet is traveling as accompanied baggage or manifested cargo.
+Passengers must also notify the Changi Animal and Plant Quarantine (CAPQ) of the AVA of the following details, at least 5 working day before arrival at Changi International Airport: passengers name and local contact number; date and time of arrival; import permit number; whether pet is traveling as accompanied baggage or manifested cargo.

 2. Cats/dogs directly imported from Australia, Cayman Isl., Denmark, Hong Kong (SAR China), Iceland, Ireland (Rep.), Japan, Liechtenstein, New Zealand, Norway, Portugal, Sweden, Switzerland, USA (Hawaii and Guam only) and United Kingdom require an airline declaration, a copy of which must be attached to the container.
 Page 2 of the declaration must be completed if the seal of the container has been broken.

 3. A Transhipment Licence from AVA must be obtained when transiting pets via Singapore.